What is a sting jet?

 A sting jet is a core of strong winds which sometimes forms in rapidly deepening areas of low pressure and extends towards the ground.
-It’s a narrow area relative to the storm and only lasts for a few hours but can deliver gusts in excess of 100 mph.

 How does a sting jet form?